FistFist/phplint-config-doublefist-psr1/README.md

 # phplint-config-psr
-A phplint config implementing the PSR coding standards.
+A phplint config plugin implementing the PSR coding standards.